cjacker/opensource-toolchain-bouffalo-lab/m1s_dock_factory_firmware/README.md

 - `boot2_isp_debug.bin` and `boot2_isp_release.bin` : from Dev Cube

-- `whole_img_d0fw_20221212.bin` : preprocessed factory firmware for C906 core (D0), can be programmed by command line.
+- `whole_img_d0fw_20221212.bin` : preprocessed factory firmware for C906 core (D0) with BLDevCube, it can be programmed by command line.

 - `d0fw_20221212.bin` : not used, factory firmware for C906 core (D0)